BLSQ/openhexa-sdk-python/README.md

 ```shell
 pip install --upgrade openhexa.sdk
 ```

+💡New OpenHEXA SDK versions are released on a regular basis.
+Don't forget to update your local installations with `pip install --upgrade` from times to times!

 Now that the SDK is installed withing your virtual environmentYou can now use the `openhexa` CLI utility to create a new pipeline: